epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-07-05-lamp-stack-evolution.markdown

 There are also other consideration such as Ubuntu Snappy and Flatpak.
 And more advance cloud technology such as Docker.

 The user is more scattered now.
-But I can say that 8apt* is still a major package manager, beside *pacman*.
+But I can say that *apt* is still a major package manager, beside *pacman*.

-	Do not be mistaken, between awful site and adful site.
+	Do not be mistaken, or confused, between awful site and adful site.

 -- -- --

 ### Hidden Tier

-Now about the L word from the acronym, the Linux world.
+Now about the *L* word from the acronym, the Linux world.

 	No, I'm not talking about the Love Word.
 Nor Scott Pilgrim.